Fort Buchanan Education Center is a critical readiness enabler capability for troops in the Caribbean

 |0

-This work, Fort Buchanan Education Center is a critical readiness enabler capability for troops in the Caribbean [Image 2 of 2], by Jose Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan Education Center is a critical readiness enabler capability for troops in the Caribbean, by Jose Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Buchanan Education Center is a critical readiness enabler capability for troops in the Caribbean